 Fees for new students

-You'll find tuition fees for 2019/20 entry below.
-These are likely to go up roughly in line with inflation for 2020/21 entry.
-Fees will be confirmed by 1 December 2019.
+You'll find tuition fees for 2020/21 entry below.
 Full-time Home, EU and overseas students who have completed a Master’s degree at the College will be eligible for a £1,000 discount on tuition fees for up to three years of study, when starting a Research degree within five years of graduation.
 Students who opt for the part-time option will be charged half the full time cost per year.
 PhD students who have completed the minimum 3 years of study (or 6 years for part-time students) will be eligible to apply for Continuation Status, during which a student will be focused upon revising and editing their thesis.
 Continuation Status does not extend the maximum registration period and is 1 year for both part-time and full-time students.
 Continuation Fees are charged at £750 per term.

 Home and EU